Got security questions? Here are answers to the most common questions

 For example, in 2022 we released a new version of the Attributer product more than once per month.

-These releases were a combination of new features, support for more form builders and tools, and iterations of the code to adapt to changes in browser, operating system, and device technology to ensure correct data is being recorded.
+These releases were a combination of new features, support for more form builders and tools, and iterations of the code to adapt to changes in browsers, operating systems, and device technology to ensure correct data is being recorded.

 How do you test Attributer to ensure the data is accurate?

-We maintain 3 environments for Attributer; staging, testing and production.
+We maintain 3 environments for Attributer; development, testing and production.

 We develop and do light testing of changes in the development environment before pushing any potential releases to the test environment.